• Skip to primary navigation

 9 Tháng 8, 2024 by admin

-My is Scott Galloway, I teach at NYU, and I appreciate your time. have 44 slides and 720 seconds.
-Let’s light this candle.
+My name is Scott Galloway, I teach at NYU, I appreciate your time.
+I have 44 slides and 720 seconds.
+Let’s light candle.

 (Laughter)

-OK so those of you who don’t know me, I’m actually a global television store.
+OK so for those of you who don’t know me, I’m a global television store.
 True story.
-I’ve four TV series in the last three years.
+I’ve had four TV in the last three years.
 Two of them have been canceled before were launched, and two were canceled within six weeks.
 Let’s recap.

-(Video) If we want juice this thing, if we want to put a cattle prod up the ass of the economy.
-Bloomberg. most trusted name in financial news.
-Not for long.
+(Video) If we to juice this thing, if we want to put a cattle prod up the of the economy.
+Bloomberg.
+The most trusted name in financial news.
+Not long.

-Andrew Yang: I’m going to do whatever can for this country of ours.
+Andrew Yang: I’m going to do whatever I can for this of ours.

 (Video ends)

-Face for podcasting.
-So first of the day.
-I’d like to be the first person to welcome you to the TED.
+Face podcasting.
+So first insight of the day.
+I’d like to be first person to welcome you to the last TED.

 (Laughter)

 OK.
-By the way, it’s clear — what’s it called? are we here for?
+By way, it’s clear — what’s it called?
+What are here for?
 “The Brave and the Brilliant?”
-It’s clear Chris is a frustrated soap opera producer.
+It’s clear that Chris is a frustrated soap producer.

 (Laughter)

-Essentially what we have here is a telenovela where, after night of unbridled passion between Bill Gates and Malcolm Gladwell, they give birth their bastard love child, Simon Sinek.
+Essentially what we have here is a telenovela where, after a night of unbridled between Bill Gates and Malcolm Gladwell, they give birth to bastard love child, Simon Sinek.

 (Laughter)

-OK, I us with a question.
-Do we love our children? like an illegitimate question, right?
-Well, I’m going to try and you otherwise.
+OK, I start with a question.
+Do we love our children?
+Sounds an illegitimate question, right?
+Well, I’m going to try convince you otherwise.

-Essentially, as we go down generations, we’re that for the last two generations, people are making money on an inflation-adjusted basis.
-In addition, the cost of a home, the cost of pursuing education, continues to skyrocket. the purchasing power, the prosperity, is inversely correlated to age.
-Simply put, as we get younger, we’re away opportunity and prosperity from our youngest.
-The social contract that is now no longer in place for the first time in the US’s history, a 30-year-old is no longer as well as his or her parents were at 30.
-This is a breakdown in fundamental agreement we have with any society, and it rage and shame.
+Essentially, as we go down generations, we’re seeing that for the last two generations, are making less money on an inflation-adjusted basis.
+In addition, cost of buying a home, the cost of pursuing education, continues skyrocket.
+So the purchasing power, the prosperity, is inversely correlated age.
+Simply put, as we get younger, we’re taking opportunity and prosperity from our youngest.
+The social contract that is no longer in place and for the first time the US’s history, a 30-year-old is no longer doing as as his or her parents were at 30.
+This is a in the fundamental agreement we have with any society, and creates rage and shame.

 (Applause)

-As a result, people over the of 55 feel pretty good about America, but less than one in five under the age of 34 feel very good about America. creates an incendiary.
-Righteous movements, cuts to our society up becoming opportunistic infections because generally speaking, young people have warranted envy, they’re pissed off and they’re angry that don’t enjoy the same spoils and prosperity that were provided our generation.
+As a result, people over the age of 55 pretty good about America, but less than one in people under the age of 34 feel very good about America.
+This creates an incendiary.
+Righteous movements, cuts our society end up becoming opportunistic infections because generally speaking, young people have a warranted envy, they’re pissed and they’re angry that they don’t enjoy the same and prosperity that were provided to our generation.

-A decent proxy for how much we value youth labor is minimum wage, and we’ve kept purposely pretty low.
-If it had just kept pace with productivity, it’d at about 23 bucks a share.
-But we’ve decided to keep it low.
+A decent proxy for how much value youth labor is minimum wage, and we’ve kept it purposely pretty low.
+If it had kept pace with productivity, it’d be at about 23 a share.
+But we’ve decided to purposely keep it low.

-Out of reach.
-Median home price has skyrocketed to median household income.
-As a result, pre-pandemic, the mortgage payment was 1,100 dollars, it’s now 2,300 dollars of an acceleration in interest rates and the fact the average home has gone from 290,000 to 420.
-By the way, the most homes in the world, based on this metric, are number three, Vancouver.
+Out reach.
+Median home price has skyrocketed relative to median income.
+As a result, pre-pandemic, the average mortgage payment 1,100 dollars, it’s now 2,300 dollars because of an in interest rates and the fact that the average home gone from 290,000 to 420.
+By the way, the most expensive homes in the world, based this metric, are number three, Vancouver.
 Why?
-Because 60 percent the cost of building a home goes to permits. guess what, the incumbents that own assets have weaponized government make it very difficult for new entrants to ever their own assets, thereby elevating their own net worth.
-This is the transfer I’m to be speaking about.
+Because 60 percent of the cost building a home goes to permits.
+Because guess what, the that own assets have weaponized government to make it very difficult for entrants to ever get their own assets, thereby elevating their net worth.
+This is the transfer I’m going to be about.

 (Applause)

-This has resulted in an enormous transfer wealth, where people over the age of 70 used control 19 percent of household income, versus people under age of 40, used to control 12.
-Their wealth has been cut in half. isn’t by accident, it’s purposeful.
-This is me at UCLA in 1987.
-I know your first thought I haven’t changed a bit.
+This has resulted in an enormous transfer of wealth, where over the age of 70 used to control 19 percent of household income, versus under the age of 40, used to control 12.
+Their wealth has cut in half.
+This isn’t by accident, it’s purposeful.
+This is at UCLA in 1987.
+I know your first thought is haven’t changed a bit.

 (Laughter)

-This is also Mia Silverio, who is the analyst put together these slides.
-By the way, Mia is 26. did the math, just by virtue of her being in audience, it brings the average age of the entire down 11 days.
+This is also Mia Silverio, who is the who put together these slides.
+By the way, Mia is 26.
+I the math, just by virtue of her being in this audience, it brings the average age the entire conference down 11 days.

 (Laughter)

-When I applied to UCLA, admissions rate was 76 percent.
-Today, it’s nine percent. received a 2.23 GPA from UCLA.
-I learned nothing but how to make bongs out household items and every line from “Planet of the Apes.”
-And greatest public school in the world, Berkeley, decided to let me with a 2.27 GPA.
-And that’s what higher ed is about. ed is about taking unremarkable kids and giving them a shot at remarkable.
+When I applied to UCLA, the admissions was 76 percent.
+Today, it’s nine percent.
+I received 2.23 GPA from UCLA.
+I learned nothing but how to make out of household items and every line from “Planet the Apes.”
+And the greatest public school in the world, Berkeley, decided to me in with a 2.27 GPA.
+And that’s what higher is about.
+Higher ed is about taking unremarkable kids and giving them shot at being remarkable.

 (Applause)

-And every year it’s gotten more expensive.
-Higher and homes and the ability — not only is higher incredibly expensive, it’s not accessible.
-Because me and my colleagues drunk on luxury, and I’ll come back to that.
+And every year it’s gotten expensive.
+Higher ed and homes and the ability — not only is ed incredibly expensive, it’s not accessible.
+Because me and my colleagues are on luxury, and I’ll come back to that.

-We’ve embraced the strategy.
-Me and my colleagues in higher ed wake up every and ask ourselves the same question when we look in mirror.
+We’ve embraced ultimate strategy.
+Me and my colleagues in higher ed up every morning and ask ourselves the same question when we look the mirror.
 How can I increase my compensation while reducing my accountability?

 (Laugter)

-And have found the ultimate strategy.
-It’s called an LVMH strategy, where we artificially constrain supply to create aspiration scarcity such that we can raise tuition faster than inflation.
-And old people and wealthy people done the same thing with housing.
-All of a sudden, once own a home, you become very concerned with traffic, you make sure that there’s no new housing permits.
+And we have found the strategy.
+It’s called an LVMH strategy, where we artificially constrain supply to create aspiration and scarcity such we can raise tuition faster than inflation.
+And old people and wealthy have done the same thing with housing.
+All of a sudden, you own a home, you become very concerned with traffic, and you sure that there’s no new housing permits.

-And is a memo to my colleagues in higher ed: we’re public servants, not fucking bags.
+And here is a memo my colleagues in higher ed: we’re public servants, not fucking Chanel bags.

 (Applause)

-Harvard is the best example of this.
-They’ve increased their endowment in last 40 years and have decided to expand their enrollment, their class, by four percent.
-Any university that doesn’t grow their freshman class faster population that has over a billion dollars in endowment should lose their tax-free status they’re no longer in higher education.
-They’re a hedge fund classes.
+Harvard the best example of this.
+They’ve increased their endowment in the 40 years and have decided to expand their enrollment, their freshman class, by percent.
+Any university that doesn’t grow their freshman class than population that has over a billion dollars in endowment lose their tax-free status because they’re no longer in higher education.
+They’re a fund offering classes.

 (Cheers and applause)

-My first recommendation: Biden should take some of that 750 billion earmarked bail out the one third of people that got to to college on the backs of the two thirds didn’t and give a billion dollars to our 500 greatest public institutions, size-adjusted, in exchange three things.
-One, they use technology and scale to reduce tuition by two percent a year, enrollments by six percent a year and increase the number of vocational certifications and nontraditional four-year degrees 20 percent.
+My first recommendation: should take some of that 750 billion earmarked to out the one third of people that got to go to college on the backs of the thirds that didn’t and give a billion dollars to 500 greatest public institutions, size-adjusted, in exchange for three things.
+One, use technology and scale to reduce tuition by two percent a year, expand enrollments six percent a year and increase the number of vocational and nontraditional four-year degrees by 20 percent.
 Where does that get us?
-In just years, in just ten years, that doubles the freshman seats cuts the cost in half.
+In just ten years, just ten years, that doubles the freshman seats and cuts cost in half.
 This isn’t radical.
-This is called college in the ’80s and ’90s.
+This is called college in the ’80s ’90s.

-Another of wealth.
-Look at what’s happened to wages.
-Oh, they’ve up?
-Not as much as corporate profits.
-There’s a healthy between capital and labor.
-But for the last 40 years, capital has been kicking the out of labor.
-Well, you think, what about wages, right?
+Another transfer of wealth.
+Look at what’s happened wages.
+Oh, they’ve gone up?
+Not as much as profits.
+There’s a healthy tension between capital and labor.
+But for the last 40 years, has been kicking the shit out of labor.
+Well, you think, about wages, right?
 They’ve gone up.
 Well if you compare them to S and P, they barely register.
-It’s been an amazing time to assets.
-But your attempt to get the certification or the such that you can acquire assets has gotten harder and harder.
-In class of 300 kids, it’s never been easier to a billionaire, it’s never been harder to be a millionaire.
+It’s been an time to own assets.
+But your attempt to get the certification or the income that you can acquire assets has gotten harder and harder. my class of 300 kids, it’s never been easier to be billionaire, it’s never been harder to be a millionaire.

-By the way, our job in ed isn’t to identify a top one percent of people are freakishly remarkable or have rich parents and turn them into a super class of billionaires.
-It’s give the bottom 90 a chance to be in the ten.
+By the way, our in higher ed isn’t to identify a top one percent of people who are remarkable or have rich parents and turn them into super class of billionaires.
+It’s to give the bottom 90 a chance be in the top ten.

 (Applause)

-You know who doesn’t need me or higher education?
-The top 10 percent. whole point of higher ed is to give the unremarkables, i.e. yours truly, was raised by a single immigrant mother, a shot of being remarkable.
+You know who doesn’t me or higher education?
+The top 10 percent.
+The whole of higher ed is to give the unremarkables, i.e. yours truly, who raised by a single immigrant mother, a shot of remarkable.

-The has been purposeful.
-While the cohorts, corporations and the ultra-wealthy continue to garner more and more of wealth, we have decided, “I know, if they win the gold, let’s them the silver and the bronze, and let’s lower their taxes.” transfer is purposeful.
-It’s not by accident, and it works.
-Senior poverty way down, and we should celebrate that.
+The transfer has been purposeful.
+While the cohorts, and the ultra-wealthy continue to garner more and more of our wealth, we have decided, “I know, if win the gold, let’s give them the silver and bronze, and let’s lower their taxes.”
+This transfer is purposeful.
+It’s not by accident, and works.
+Senior poverty is way down, and we should that.
 Meanwhile, child poverty is flat to up.

-The third rail.
-I’m to talk about Social Security.
-It would cost 11 dollars to expand the child tax credit.
-But that gets stripped out of the bill.
-But the additional 135 billion dollars a year to Social Security, flies right through Congress.
-And every year we transfer 1.4 trillion dollars a cohort that is increasingly doing less well to the cohort that the wealthiest cohort in the history of this planet.
-I’m not against Social Security, but criteria should be if you need it, not whether you a catheter.
-80 percent of you, 80 percent of you absolutely no reason to ever take Social Security.
-It is bankrupting our nation.
-And we fallen under this mythology that somehow it’s this great social program.
+The rail.
+I’m going to talk about Social Security.
+It would 11 billion dollars to expand the child tax credit.
+But that gets stripped out of infrastructure bill.
+But the additional 135 billion dollars a year to Security, that flies right through Congress.
+And every year we transfer 1.4 trillion dollars from cohort that is increasingly doing less well to the that is the wealthiest cohort in the history of this planet.
+I’m not against Social Security, but the should be if you need it, not whether you have a catheter.
+80 percent of you, 80 percent you have absolutely no reason to ever take Social Security.
+It bankrupting our nation.
+And we have fallen under this mythology that somehow it’s this great program.
 No it’s not.
-It’s great transfer of wealth from young to old.
+It’s the great transfer of wealth from young old.

 (Applause)

 How is this happening?
-Because representatives are in fact, representative.
+Because our representatives are in fact, representative.
 Old people vote.
-Washington has become a between the “Land of the Dead” and “The Golden Girls.”
+Washington become a cross between the “Land of the Dead” and “The Golden Girls.”

 (Laughter)

-Quite frankly, this is ridiculous.
+Quite frankly, this fucking ridiculous.
 And if I sound ageist —

 (Applause)

-If I ageist, I am.
+If I sound ageist, am.
 And you know who else is ageist?
 Biology.

 (Laughter)

-When Speaker Pelosi her first child, get this, two thirds of households didn’t have televisions, and Castro had just declared martial law.
-But she’s supposed to understand the of a 17-year-old girl who’s 5′ 9″, 95 pounds, tips on dieting and extreme dieting from Facebook?
-She’s supposed to the challenges that a 27-year-old single mother faces?
-By the way, young dreamy.
+When Speaker had her first child, get this, two thirds of households didn’t have color televisions, and had just declared martial law.
+But she’s supposed to the challenges of a 17-year-old girl who’s 5′ 9″, 95 pounds, getting on dieting and extreme dieting from Facebook?
+She’s supposed to understand the challenges that 27-year-old single mother faces?
+By the way, young and dreamy.

 (Laughter)